benjbuch/octo_waffle/part_02-data_structures.md

 appropriate manner.
 Some functions operate only on objects of specific classes.

+In RStudio, the class of an object is indicated in the ‘Environment’ pane.
+Note that `integer`, `double` and `complex` are of class `numeric`.

 > All objects in R can have additional “metadata” associated with them,
 > so-called ‘attributes’.
 Classes define which ‘attributes’ an object
 > must (at least) implement to belong to a class.